teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 ## Investor Introductions

-[Don’t Ask Your Startup Lawyer for Investor Intros](http://siliconhillslawyer.com/2014/02/01/dont-ask-startup-lawyer-investor-intro/).
-[Jose Ancer](https://twitter.com/ancerj), 2014.
-"Nothing says 'I can’t hustle' like a paid introduction."
+[Don’t Ask Your Startup Lawyer for Investor Intros](http://siliconhillslawyer.com/2014/02/01/dont-ask-startup-lawyer-investor-intro/). [*Jose Ancer*](https://twitter.com/ancerj), 2014.
+Nothing says "I can’t hustle" like a paid introduction.

 [Why Most VCs Won’t Intro You to Other VCs (Unless You Follow These Steps)](http://hunterwalk.com/2014/08/11/why-most-vcs-wont-intro-you-to-other-vcs-unless-you-follow-these-steps/). [*Hunter Walk*](https://twitter.com/hunterwalk), 2014.
 Do your homework before you ask for an intro.
 Write the draft pitch and intro email for the VC.
 Follow up.
 Send periodic updates.

-[Introductions and the "Forward Intro Email"](http://also.roybahat.com/post/92544681186/introductions-and-the-forward-intro-email).
-[Roy Bahat](https://twitter.com/roybahat), 2014.
+[Introductions and the "Forward Intro Email"](http://also.roybahat.com/post/92544681186/introductions-and-the-forward-intro-email). [*Roy Bahat*](https://twitter.com/roybahat), 2014.
 You write the draft intro email, and "I do only the things I’m best at — knowing the receiver, and sharing my opinion of you."

-[The Double Opt-In Introduction](http://avc.com/2009/11/the-double-optin-introduction/).
-Fred Wilson, 2009.
+[The Double Opt-In Introduction](http://avc.com/2009/11/the-double-optin-introduction/). [*Fred Wilson*](https://twitter.com/fredwilson), 2009.
 Asking for permission to make an email intro before making it is good form.
 I try to do it as a matter of practice.

 ## Accredited Investors